-There are several different types of scoliosis that affect children.
-By far, the most common type of scoliosis is "idiopathic," which means the exact cause is not known.
-Idiopathic scoliosis occurs in toddlers and young children, but the majority of cases occur from age 10 to the time a child is fully grown.
+Scoliosis is a sideways curve in the spine commonly seen in children and adolescents.
+There are several different types of scoliosis.
+By far, the most common type is "idiopathic," which means the exact cause is not known.
+Idiopathic scoliosis can occur in toddlers and young children, but the majority of cases occur from age 10 to the time a child is fully grown.

 What is the difference between idiopathic scoliosis and other types of scoliosis?